-The committee advocates for state regulation favorable to athletic training by monitoring legislative and regulatory trends in states by providing resources to state leaders and regularly collaborating with state and national athletic training organizations on a proactive basis.
+The Government Affairs Committee (GAC) is composed of members with interest or expertise in state legislative or regulatory affairs.
+The committee advocates for state regulation favorable to athletic training by monitoring legislative and regulatory trends in states, by providing resources to state leaders, and regularly collaborating with state and national athletic training organizations on a proactive basis.